-3. This action has been filed by Pit Viper to combat e-commerce store operators who trade upon Pit Viper's reputation and goodwill by offering for sale and/or selling unauthorized and unlicensed products, including performance gear, eyewear, sunglasses, apparel, and accessories, using infringing and counterfeit versions of Pit Viper's federally registered trademarks (the "Counterfeit Pit Viper Products").
-Defendants create e-commerce stores operating under one or more Seller Aliases that are advertising, offering for sale, and selling Counterfeit Pit Viper Products to unknowing consumers.
+3. This action has been filed by Pit Viper to combat e-commerce store operators who trade upon Pit Viper's reputation and goodwill by offering for sale and/or selling Unauthorized Pit Viper Products, including performance gear, eyewear, sunglasses, apparel, and accessories.
+Defendants create e-commerce stores operating under one or more Seller Aliases that are advertising, offering for sale, and selling Unauthorized Pit Viper Products to unknowing consumers.
 E-commerce stores operating under the Seller Aliases share unique identifiers, establishing a logical relationship between them and that Defendants' counterfeiting operation arises out of the same transaction, occurrence, or series of transactions or occurrences.
 Defendants attempt to avoid and mitigate liability by operating under one or more Seller Aliases to conceal both their identities and the full scope and interworking of their counterfeiting operation.
-Pit Viper is forced to file this action to combat Defendants' counterfeiting of its registered trademarks, as well as to protect unknowing consumers from purchasing Counterfeit Pit Viper Products over the Internet.
-Pit Viper has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable trademarks as a result of Defendants' actions and seeks injunctive and monetary relief.
+Pit Viper is forced to file this action to combat Defendants' counterfeiting of its registered trademarks and infringement of its registered copyrighted works, as well as to protect unknowing consumers from purchasing Unauthorized Pit Viper Products over the Internet.
+Pit Viper has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable trademarks and infringement of its copyrighted works as a result of Defendants' actions and seeks injunctive and monetary relief.